Neural network embeddings recover value dimensions from psychometric survey items on par with human data: Background

 \subsection{Multidimensional Scaling and the Centrality of Negative Correlations}

 Importantly, negative correlations between items play a very important role in Schwartz's theory of the content and structure of human values.
-Schwartz's values are structured in a circumplex model based on the compatibility and conflict between underlying motivations, whereby values that motivational oppose each other are placed on opposite positions of the circle and correlate negatively with each other (e.g. Conformity vs. Self-direction), whereas closely related values that are motivational compatible with each other are positively correlated and located close to each other on the same side of the circle (e.g. Achievement and Power).
+Schwartz's values are structured in a circumplex model based on the compatibility and conflict between underlying motivations, whereby values that motivationally oppose each other are placed on opposite positions of the circle and correlate negatively with each other (e.g. Conformity vs. Self-direction), whereas closely related values that are motivationally compatible with each other are positively correlated and located close to each other on the same side of the circle (e.g. Achievement and Power).
 The individual values can be further aggregated to four higher-order dimensions corresponding to four segments of the circle that emerge with great regularity in data from human respondents \cite{lechnerMeasuringFourHigherOrder2024}.

 This circular structure is uncovered using a dimension-reduction technique that is different from principal component analysis and factor analysis as typically used for personality inventories: Multi-dimensional scaling (MDS) \cite{jungMultidimensionalScaling2015,groenenMultidimensionalScalingII2015}.
 Schwartz's theory and attendant inventories were historically developed in close relationship with this technique.
 MDS maps high-dimensional objects such as vectors of human rater judgments or semantic embeddings to points in a lower-dimensional, typically 2D, space.
 The technique works in such a way that points corresponding to similar objects are located close together, while dissimilar objects are located far apart, thereby preserving distances.
+The MDS configurations that are computed from human rater judgments confirm those relationships between values as postulated by the theory.
+We can therefore empirically validate the theoretically assumed circular placement of values using MDS with human rater judgments \cite{schwartzMeasuringRefinedTheory2022}, while, until now, it was an open question if the same is possible with an embedding approach.
+The paramount importance of negative correlations between items renders Schwartz's value theory and the PVQ-RR an ideal (though challenging) case to refine embeddings-based approaches such that they reproduce negative correlations between items foundational to value theory.